 Seek Medical Attention

 Seek medical treatment for your injuries as soon as possible.
 If you are bleeding heavily and/or have wounds around the face and neck, it may be necessary to call an ambulance.
-You may need stitches and even a rabies shot if you couldn’t get any information about the dog’s vaccination history.
+You may need stitches and even a rabies shot if you can’t get any information about the dog’s vaccination history.
 Be sure to follow the doctor’s instructions afterward.

 File a Dog Bite Report

 Contact county authorities and file a dog bite report, so that there is legal documentation of the incident.
 If the dog has bitten anyone before, there may be a record that supports your case.
+In Charleston, you can contact Kanawha County Animal Services.

 Contact a West Virginia Dog Bite Attorney Near Me